The Trouble with Dead Christians: They’re Still Dead

 I propose that God gave us all these feels.
 Mourning isn’t a sign of a lack of faith.
 I find it of great comfort to know I will meet my loved ones again on the other side, but that is of no consequence to the fact a dead Christian is still dead.

-To the broken hearted I simply encourage, rage on… here among the shattered and wrecked you are most cared for.
+To the broken hearted I simply encourage, rage on… here among the shattered and wrecked you are most cared for, you are seen.

 May your floors be sticky and your calling ordained.
 Love, Jami